Tim Russert

 Timothy John Russert (May 7, 1950 – June 13, 2008) was an American television journalist and lawyer who appeared for more than 16 years as the longest-serving moderator of NBC's Meet the Press.
-He was a senior vice president at NBC News, Washington bureau chief and also hosted an eponymous CNBC/MSNBC weekend interview program.
+He was a senior vice president at NBC News and Washington bureau chief, and also hosted an eponymous CNBC/MSNBC weekend interview program.
 He was a frequent correspondent and guest on NBC's The Today Show and Hardball.
 Russert covered several presidential elections, and he presented the NBC News/Wall Street Journal survey on the NBC Nightly News during the 2008 U.S. presidential election.
 Time magazine included Russert in its list of the 100 most influential people in the world in 2008.
 Russert was posthumously revealed as a 30-year source for syndicated columnist Robert Novak.

 Early life

 Russert was born in Buffalo, New York, the son of Elizabeth "Betty" (née Seeley; January 9, 1929 – August 14, 2005), a homemaker, and Timothy Joseph "Big Russ" Russert (November 29, 1923 – September 24, 2009), a sanitation worker.
 Elizabeth and Joseph were married for 30 years, before separating in 1976.
 Russert was the only son and the second of four children; his sisters are Betty Ann (B.A.), Kathleen (Kathy) and Patricia (Trish).
 His parents were Catholics, and he had German and Irish ancestry.
 He received a Jesuit education from Canisius High School in Buffalo.

 He received his Bachelor of Arts in 1972 from John Carroll University and a Juris Doctor with honors from the Cleveland State University College of Law in 1976.
 Russert commented on Meet the Press that he went to Woodstock "in a Buffalo Bills jersey with a case of beer."
 While in law school, an official from his alma mater, John Carroll University, called Russert to ask if he could book some concerts for the school as he had done while a student.
 He agreed, but said he would need to be paid because he was running out of money to pay for law school.
 One concert that Russert booked was headlined by a then-unknown singer, Bruce Springsteen, who charged $2,500 for the concert appearance.
 Russert told this story to Jay Leno when he was a guest on The Tonight Show on NBC on June 6, 2006.
 John Carroll University has since named its Department of Communication and Theatre Arts in Russert's honor.